 In this appendix we provide explicit forms of the loop momenta in all branches for the two distinct classes of hepta-cut solutions considered in the present paper.
 We also shed light on the pole structure.

 Before we begin, recall that $\ell_1$ and $\ell_2$ are written in a basis of mutually flattened momenta and parametrized by the complex variables $\zeta_i$, $\xi_i$ and $\xi_i'$,

-After imposing the constraints of the maximal cut we find two distinct classes of multiply degenerate kinematical solutions.
+After imposing the constraints of the maximal cut we find two distinct classes of multiply degenerate kinematic solutions.
 In all cases, $\zeta_1 = \zeta_2 = 0$.
-For the sake of completeness we list the expansions of all inverse propagators in parameter space with $\eta_1 = k_2^\flat$ and $\eta_2 = k_4^\flat$ utilized in the computaton of maximally cut integrals.
+For the sake of completeness we list the expansions of all inverse propagators in parameter space with $\eta_1 = k_2^\flat$ and $\eta_2 = k_4^\flat$ utilized in the computation of maximally cut integrals.